simliai/create-simli-app/README.md

 ELEVENLABS_API_KEY=your-elevenlabs-api-key
 ```

-If you want to try Simli but don't have API access to these third parties, ask in Discord and we can help you out with that.
+If you want to try Simli but don't have API access to these third parties, ask in Discord and we can help you out with that ([Discord Link](discord.com)).

 ### Alternative STT, TTS and LLM providers
 You can of course replace Deepgram and Elevenlabs with AI services with your own preference, or even build your own.